Being your own boss sounds like a dream—no uniforms, no meetings and no regular schedule! But being in charge of your own income can be difficult.

 If so, it's important to be smart about your work and keep detailed records of everything from your expenses to your mileage to your utilities (especially if you have a home office ).

-Keeping accurate records will help you make all the applicable deductions during tax season.
+Keeping accurate records of your expenses will help you make all the applicable deductions during tax season.
 You need to be tracking your work expenses to maximize your tax deductions.
-The easiest way to do this is to use Everlance.
+The easiest way to do this is to use Everlance, an automatic mileage and expense tracking platform that makes maximizing your deductions easy.

 Track your mileage.

 Find resources that will help you level up your strategy.
-Check out or Top Tips for DoorDashers and Pro Tips for UberEats Drivers.
-Plus, the subreddit r/couriersofreddit is full of power gig workers who are eager to help their colleagues succeed.
+Check out our Top Tips for DoorDashers and Pro Tips for UberEats Drivers.
+Plus, the subreddit r/couriersofreddit is full of expert gig workers who are eager to help their fellow gig workers succeed.

 Ready to optimize your taxes as a gig worker?